 While cataract surgery has traditionally been performed with a hand-held blade, we offer the option of laser-assisted cataract surgery.
 The laser can be used to correct astigmatism with great accuracy and predictability.
 Our LenSx® laser system is based on the same laser technology that is used in bladeless LASIK.
 With the LenSx system, the surgeon can customize a surgical plan to the unique characteristics of each patient’s eye.
 The computer-guidance system enables the surgeon to make extremely precise incisions.

-Our surgeons regularly perform both types of cataract surgery for patients at our Durango, Pagosa Springs, Cortez, CO, and Aztec, NM, locations.
+Our surgeons regularly perform both types of cataract surgery for patients at our Durango, Pagosa Springs, and Cortez, CO, locations.
 Both procedures are very safe and effective.
 Laser-assisted cataract surgery is quickly becoming a preferred choice for many patients.
 Not all patients are candidates for laser-assisted cataract surgery.
 Talk with your surgeon about this option.

 We offer a variety of IOLs to suit your vision and budgetary needs.
 Options include: